 This post may contain affiliate links.
 Please see our disclosure policy.

-Sliced honey oat bread on a table
+honey oat bread sliced on a marble surface.

 a sliced loaf of bread